-Welcome to the general library guide for the MEERL program.
+Welcome to the library guide for the MEERL program.
 This guide is designed to give assistance with issues that apply to all of the EERL courses, such as an overview of the types of information available, planning your search strategies and citation management.
-Please consult the individual EERL course library guides for links to resources for those specific courses.
+There are also sections for materials specific to individual EERL courses.

 The landscape of academic research and publishing has become increasingly dynamic and complex.
 Technological and communication networks, as well as other personal learning supports, together shape our research culture and how we create and share our work with others inside and outside our fields.